 About New Jersey’s Standardized Tests for 3rd Grade – High School

-NJ ASK at a Glance
+NJ PARCC at a Glance

 3rd Grade – 8th Grade

-Students in 3rd, 4th, 5th, 6th, 7th, and 8th grades take level-specific NJ ASK tests in math and language arts literacy, which includes reading, writing, speaking, listening, and viewing.
+Students in 3rd, 4th, 5th, 6th, 7th, and 8th grades take level-specific NJ PARCC tests in mathematics and English Language Arts (ELA), which includes reading, writing, speaking, listening, and viewing.

-High School NJ ASK
+High School NJ PARCC

-NJ ASK Scores
+NJ PARCC Scores

 Other New Jersey Standardized Tests

-Preparing for the NJ ASK
+Preparing for the NJ PARCC

 The online language arts and math comprise a comprehensive program for preschool, elementary school, and middle school.
-Science and social studies programs are provided as a free bonus for most grades.
+Science and social studies programs are provided for most grades.

-Kids like using the computer to learn and to develop their skills.
+Children like using the computer to learn and to develop their skills.
 Time4Learning’s educational teaching games give students independence as they progress at their own pace.